By Chanté Eliaszadeh | October 8, 2025

 Pre-Launch Legal Compliance Checklist

-Use this comprehensive checklist to ensure your token launch complies with securities laws and avoids common enforcement triggers.
+Use this comprehensive checklist to ensure your token launch complies with securities laws and rests on a defensible classification.

 Phase 1: Legal Foundation (Weeks 1-4)